hide1202/ClassPreLoader/README.md

 # Class pre-loader
--
-- For heavy static initializer, load classes before
+- A library that can pre-load classes for that needs to pre-call static initializer.